Written by Technical Team | Last updated 27.02.2026 | 6 minute read

 Integrating with EMIS Patient Services API demands close attention to security protocols, structured workflows, and version control.
 With a clear understanding of the authentication model and supported clinical functions, developers can safely extend patient access to healthcare services via third-party applications.

-For any integration efforts, it is recommended to use the test environment first with the provided pre-shared keys and endpoints, ensuring full compliance before going live.
+For any EMIS integration, it is recommended to use the test environment first with the provided pre-shared keys and endpoints, ensuring full compliance before going live.

 Is your team looking for help with EMIS Patient Services API integration?
 Click the button below.